firas16/IvBar/README.md

 # IvBar
-This project aims to transform some CNAM data into an XML format adaoted to the IvBar platform. \
+This project aims to transform some CNAM data into an XML format adapted to the IvBar platform. \

 - Run main.py in order to transform your data.\
 - schema.json contains the mapping betwwen CNAM and IvBar fields.\